southrivertech/titansftp.pub/cloud-marketplace/win-x64/tnent/gettingstarted.md

 Some of the features of Titan which are available include:

 - `Implicit FTP/S`– Implicit FTP/S is running on port 990.
 Connect on port 990 with your FTP client in Implicit mode and the security is immediate.
-- `HTTP/S`– The secure WebUI is running on port 443 and is using a non-CA validated test certificate.
+- `HTTP/S`– The optional secure WebUI is running on port 443 and is using a non-CA validated test certificate.
 While you will be able to connect on port 443, you will get warning about the invalid certificate.
 This it completely normal and will go away when you replace your test certificate with a valid certificate from a CA. To test, point your browser to https://localhost/ for the logon page
 - `SFTP`- currently running on port 2200 and includes all strong encryption cyphers and both password and public key authentication are enabled and supported.
 Putty's command line PSFTP.exe utility is included in the C:\Program Files\South River Technologies\srxserver\Utils folder and can be used for testing SFTP access.
 Connecting to the server can be accomplished from the command line using

   > psftp -P 2200 test@localhost -pw test